-Use in the Elderly No differences in safety, efficacy or lipid treatment goal attainment were observed between elderly patients and the overall population (see section 5.2 Pharmacokinetic Properties - Special Populations).
+Use in the Elderly - No differences in safety, efficacy or lipid treatment goal attainment were observed between elderly patients and the overall population (see section 5.2 Pharmacokinetics Properties -Special Populations).

-Use in Combination with Other Medicinal Compounds In cases where co-administration of atorvastatin with cyclosporine, telaprevir, the combination tipranavir/ritonavir, or glecaprevir/pibrentasvir is necessary, the dose of atorvastatin should not exceed 10 mg.
+Use in Combination with Other Medicinal Compounds - In cases where co-administration of atorvastatin with cyclosporine, telaprevir, or the combination tipranavir/ritonavir is necessary, the dose of atorvastatin should not exceed 10 mg.